 The Startup India campaign was launched in 2016 in order to increase entrepreneurship in the country.
-Through this campaign, various aspects of running a startup, such as bank financing, tax exemptions, simplifying the process of registering the business and other benefits were targeted, in order to make running a business more appealing to India’s youth.
+Through this campaign, various aspects of running a startup, such as a bank financing, tax incentives, simplifying the process of registering the business and other benefits were targeted, in order to make running a business more appealing to India’s youth.

 Eligibility to be part of Startup India

 New businesses must meet the following conditions to be considered eligible for DPIIT startup recognition:

 - A company that has been incorporated for less than 10 years qualifies as a startup.

 - The annual turnover of these companies should not be more than Rs 100 crores for any of the financial years since its incorporation

 - The company should basically aim towards development, innovation, deployment, or commercialization of any new products, services, or processes that are either driven by technology or intellectual property

 - The company cannot be created by splitting up an existing company to make a new one

 - The company can be registered as either a limited liability partnership, registered partnership or a private limited company